rockettheme/docs/Docs/phpbb/styles/metropolis/INDEX.md

 Introduction
 -----

 Metropolis, the December 2012 phpBB club release, is an elegantly designed theme which combines simple color schemes and shades to complement an array of different content setups.
-It's an excellent style layer above the responsive core.
+It is an excellent style layer above the responsive core.

 ![][style]